 in all of it's buttery-soft goodness

-Created our exclusive Midnight Blue leather
+Patrick created our exclusive Midnight Blue leather.

 Try purchasing a bag at O My Bag without seeing the word eco staring right back at you.
 It’s impossible.
 This word is so intertwined with O My Bag, but what does it actually mean?